How to Become a Registered Dental Assistant

 Written Examination

-Each applicant for RDA licensure must pass the Registered Dental Assistant General and Law and Ethics Written Examination.
+Each applicant for RDA licensure must pass the Registered Dental Assistant Combined Written and Law and Ethics Examination.

 Issuance of the RDA License

-After you have submitted a complete application, passed the Registered Dental Assistant General and Law and Ethics Written Examination, obtained fingerprint clearances, and qualified for licensure, we will issue you a pocket identification card and wall certificate.
-There is no license fee required for the initial license.
-For more information, call (916) 263-2300 or email DA.Program@dca.ca.gov.
+After you have submitted a complete application, passed the Combined Written and Law and Ethics Examination, obtained fingerprint clearances, and qualified for licensure, we will issue you a pocket identification card and wall certificate.
+There is no license fee required for the initial license other than the initial application and examination fees.
+For more information, call (916) 263–2300 or send a message to the Board.

 Cancellation (Abandonment) of Applications